United States Regiments & Batteries > Pennsylvania > 12th Pennsylvania Reserves

 Present at Gettysburg 26 Officers and 294 men.
 Killed 1 man, wounded 1 man.

 July 5-24 Pursuit of Lee.
-Colonel Hardin takes over command of the brigade, leaving Lieutenant Colonel Gustin again in command of the regiment.
+Colonel Martin Hardin took over command of the brigade, leaving Lieutenant Colonel Richard Gustin again in command of the regiment.

 August-October Duty on the Rapidan